rohan-v8rma/Java-Juggernaut/README.md

 - The `throw` statement is analogous to a method call, but instead of calling a method, it calls a `catch` block.
 In this sense, a `catch` block is like a method definition with a parameter that matches the type of the value being thrown.

-  Unlike a method, however, after the catch block is executed, the pr*ogram control does not return to the throw statement; instead, it executes the next statement after the catch block.
+  Unlike a method, however, after the catch block is executed, the program control does not return to the throw statement; instead, it executes the next statement after the catch block.

 ## Advantage of using Exception Handling